This Creamy Strawberry Banana Chocolate Smoothie is like having chocolate-covered strawberries for a healthy breakfast.

 - And best of all this smoothie just tastes GOOD!

-- Milk: Choose your favorite milk whole, skim, or low-fat milk, coconut milk, rice milk, soy milk, cashew milk, almond milk, etc.
+Milk: Choose your favorite milk whole, skim, or low-fat milk, coconut milk, rice milk, soy milk, cashew milk, almond milk, oat milk, etc.

-- Chocolate Chips: Just two tablespoon per serving!
-Because the chocolate chips are blended and chopped into small chunks it doesn’t take much to give delicious chocolate flavor to every sip.
+Chocolate Chips: Just two tablespoons per serving!
+Because the chocolate chips are blended and chopped into small chunks it doesn't take much to give delicious chocolate flavor to every sip.

 You can purchase frozen bananas and frozen strawberries at the store or you can freeze your own.
 Freezing your own fruit is often cheaper than buying it already frozen.
-And I don’t know about you but I always have a couple of bananas that are past their prime.
+And I don't know about you but I always have a couple of overripe bananas.

 Frozen bananas are probably one of the most popular ingredients to add to a smoothie.
 They make amazingly creamy smoothies with just a hint of natural sweetness.
 Plus we always seem to have an overripe banana or two.

 To freeze bananas, peel them, break them into three or four chunks, and freeze them in a single layer on a parchment paper-lined sheet pan.
 Once the bananas have frozen transfer them to a zip-top freezer bag and label them with the date and contents.